-- Credit must be given to all contributors to the student's thesis project, in its multiple phases and areas.
-This is a document designed to credit these contributors and collaborators to the production aspects of the student's project in a single consolidated place.
+- Credit must be given to all contributors to the student's thesis project, in its multiple phases

+and areas.
+This is a document designed to credit these contributors and collaborators to the

+production aspects of the student's project in a single consolidated place.

 - The people who should be credited in this document include (these list items made plural where applicable):

 - Sound designer/composer/engineer

 - Set designer

-- Costume designer
+- o Costume designer

 - Projection designer

-- O Lighting Designer
+- Lighting Designer

-- Photographer
+- o Photographer

 - Videographer

-- Graphic Designer
+- o Graphic Designer

 - o Etc.

 - This document is in addition to the Acknowledgements section explained below.
 It is fine if people appear in both, if applicable.